How to Apply - Transfer

 When do I have to tell SF State that I am planning to attend the University?

-Newly admitted students must indicate their enrollment plans by May 1 for fall semesters and by November 22 for spring semesters.
-To accept your Admission Offer at SF State, go to the SF State Application Status Web site.
+Newly admitted students must indicate their enrollment plans by May 1 for fall semesters and by November 20 for spring semesters.
+To accept your Admission Offer at SF State, go to your Student Center on the SF State Gateway.
 The accept Admission Offer process will enable SF State to know who is planning to attend the University during the upcoming year.
 For specific dates and other information about accepting your Admission Offer, go to the Office of the Registrar's Accept Admission Offer Q & A.

 Find forms online that are applicable to SF State applicants.